Noncommutative momentum and torsional regularization: Einstein--Cartan gravity

-Since torsion and curvature are significant only at extremely high densities or energies and $\hbar$ is a small constant, the right-hand side of (\ref{curv}) is nearly zero at the scales currently available to experiment or observation, effectively reproducing the standard commutation relation $[p_i,p_j]=0$.
+Since torsion is significant only at extremely high densities or energies, the right-hand side of (\ref{twist}) is nearly zero at the scales currently available to experiment or observation, effectively reproducing the standard commutation relation $[p_i,p_j]=0$.
+Therefore, torsional regularization does not introduce significant deviations in quantum field theory at those scales.

-For the Dirac fields, the spin tensor is completely antisymmetric \cite{EC,Lord,Niko}, and so is the torsion tensor.
-Therefore, we can define the torsion pseudovector:

-where $\epsilon^{ijkl}$ is the Levi-Civita pseudotensor \cite{LL2}.
-If this pseudovector is timelike, one can find a coordinate frame in which the only nonzero component is the time component $A^0$.
-Let us illustrate the implications of the noncommutativity of the four-momentum in a special case, in which we can neglect the curvature tensor and consider spacetime that is locally flat.
-The commutation relation (\ref{eq3}) for Cartesian coordinates gives

-The momentum components commute with the square of the momentum, ${\bf p}^2$, and the energy component $p_0$, and ${\bf p}^2$ and $p_0$ commute too.

 Equations (\ref{com}) resemble the commutation relations for the angular momentum: $[L_x,L_y]=i\hbar L_z$, $[L_y,L_z]=i\hbar L_x$, $[L_z,L_x]=i\hbar L_y$ \cite{qm}.
 Those relations derive the separation between adjacent eigenvalues of $L_z$; that separation is $\hbar$.
-Analogously, the separation between adjacent eigenvalues of $p_z$ is $2\hbar|A^0|$.
-Since torsion increases as the length scale decreases, it increases with momentum.
-The Cartan equations give a power-law dependence $A^0 \sim p^3$, where $p^2=(p^0)^2-{\bf p}^2$.
-This dependence results from torsion being proportional to the spin density which is proportional to the inverse cube of the length scale.
-Therefore, the separation between the eigenvalues of the momentum increases as the magnitude of the momentum vector increases.
+Analogously, the separation between adjacent eigenvalues of $p_z$ is $|Q|$.
+Since $Q\sim p^3$, the separation between the eigenvalues of the momentum increases as the magnitude of the momentum vector increases.
 The integration over the momentum must be replaced by the summation over the discrete momentum eigenvalues.
-An analogous situation occurs in a noncommutative position space \cite{nonc}, where the integration involves considering the eigenstates.
-Since the eigenvalues are more separated as they increase, the resulting summation may converge even if the corresponding integral diverges.
+Since the eigenvalues are more separated as they increase, the resulting summation may converge even if the original integral diverges.
 In Section \ref{eli}, we will demonstrate how typical, ultraviolet divergent integrals in Feynman diagrams of QED turn into convergent sums.